 The interesting relationship between trees and hedging is that the thorny bushes traditionally grown on scrubland acted as nurseries for the trees described above, not in every case but more often than not.
 People were encouraged to throw acorns into blackthorn hedges and when a tree is at its most vulnerable is often protected by thorny hedges when its beginning to establish itself.

 I’ve planted beech hedging in our garden, laurel to act as a barrier and shelter as well as informal country hedging which included blackthorn, crab apple, hawthorn, hazel, field maple, wild pear, wild privet and dog rose.
 The great thing about hedging is that is provides a tapestry to the countryside, typical of the UK, rarely found to the same extent elsewhere in the world.

 Hedging in its many guises is used to create useful stuff that we used in the past and sometimes today.
 Dog rose produced rosehips for syrups, sauces and jellies which are really high in vitamin C. I’ve used blackthorn to make walking sticks and the hawberries can make delicious preserves.
 Hazel is still used for thatching spars, basketry and furniture while birch was used for cotton reels and bobbins and the bark for waterproofing and tanning.

-I always use this Chinese proverb – “The best time to plant a tree was 20 years ago, the second best time is now”.
+I always use this Welsh proverb – “The best time to plant a tree was 20 years ago, the second best time is now”.